emaesen/media-viewer-webapp/README.md

 This app is meant to run on your LAN on one PC/laptop and you can then access the browser interface from any of your other devices when on the same network.

-When used like this, you should no longer run the server and client in "development" mode.
-Instead of `npm run dev` you should now build the client code with:
+When used like this, you should no longer run the server and client in "development" mode (which uses a virtual build and hot-reload logic).

+Instead of `npm run dev` you should run in "production" mode and build the client code to a build directory which then can be served as static files by a simple webserver:

 ```bash
 # in the command window for the client